oskardudycz/event-driven.io/content/posts/2022-08-31--slim_your_entities_with_event_sourcing/index.en.md

 ![cover](2022-08-31-cover.jpg)

-In the traditional approach, what we get is what we store.
-Our write model is too often used directly as our read model, because the typical set of functionality in a system has a details view that exposes it all.
+**In the traditional approach, what we get is what we store.
+Our write model is too often used directly as our read model**, because the typical set of functionality in a system has a details view that exposes it all.
 Based on that, the user makes decisions and indicates the desired updates.
 Depending on how CRUDish is our preference, we either have a single update or a set of business operations.

-Let's say that we're modelling the shopping cart aggregate known from [the previous post](/en/how_to_effectively_compose_your_business_logic/).
-We have the following requirements:
+**Let's say that we're modelling the shopping cart aggregate known from [the previous post](/en/how_to_effectively_compose_your_business_logic/).** We have the following requirements:

 1. The customer may only add a product to the shopping cart after opening it.
 2. When selecting and adding a product to the basket customer needs to provide the quantity chosen.
 The system calculates the product price based on the current price list.